 Edward teaches music history and music theory at City lit where he is Head of Programme for Advanced Studies in the School of Performing Arts.
 His specialism is early music (medieval, renaissance and baroque periods) and he holds a PhD at King's College London (2013) on the performance of medieval music.
 Previously Edward has taught music at Morley College and English for Itaú bank in São Paulo, Brazil.
 Outside of teaching, Edward is a regular contributor to Gramophone magazine and has also worked for the BBC Proms.
 His most recent essays are published in: The Cambridge Encyclopaedia of Historical Performance in Music, and The Oxford Handbook of Music and Medievalism.

 Course choice would be: Portuguese Level 4.

 Deputy Chair of Governors

-Jane is currently a Director of Communications and Brand at a well known international children's development charity.
-She left Whitehall at the end of 2010 where she spent five, very enjoyable years as Director of Communications in the Department for Culture, Media and Sport and the Department for Children, Schools and Families.
+Jane is currently juggling communications consultancy assignments, Non-Exec activity and further research into early Italian Renaissance art.
+She is a former Director of Communications and Brand at UNICEF, having left Whitehall at the end of 2010 where she spent five, very enjoyable years as Director of Communications in two government departments.
 Before government, Jane worked in PR and Public Affairs consulting in the private sector with clients such as Nissan, Roche and the Bar Council.
-Her first job was in Parliament.
-Jane is also a trustee of an international charity which protects the rights of people around the world faced with a death penalty.
-She is a member of the WomeninWhitehall TEDx network and she has been a mentor for a number of women over the years.
-Also an avid adult learner, Jane has spent many happy years as a student at City Lit on courses ranging from Stage Management to Marxism.
+Her first job was in Parliament and then as a lobbyist for Amnesty International.
+Jane is currently a trustee of BRAC UK, an international charity that tackles poverty, and ShareAction, a campaigning organisation for responsible investment.
+Most importantly, Jane is an avid learner and has spent many happy years as a student at City Lit on courses ranging from Stage Management to Marxism.

-Dame Moira Gibb
+Dame Moira Gibb DBE